hackjunction/JunctionApp/DEVELOPMENT.md

 Running the project in development mode requires running the React dev server and the Node.js backend concurrently.
 For convenience, there exists a `dev` script in the root level package.json which does that for you.
 So, to spin up both servers just run:

 `npm run dev`

+The app will automatically reload when you make changes to the code.
+Note: starting up the React development server will take some time on first startup, depending on the machine your working on, so be patient with it.
+Consequent code changes should reload the app quickly.